Therapists in 62026

 Edwardsville, IL 62026

-I am currently not accepting new clinical patients at this time.
-I am employed with St. Louis Behavioral Medicine Institute and my physical location is in the Chesterfield, MO office.
-I offer remote or in-person sessions.
-I am dually licensed in IL and MO.
+I am currently practicing at the Center for Mindfulness and CBT and have a wait list for new patients.
+I offer remote or in-person sessions and am dually licensed in IL and MO.
 I am currently accepting rising LCSWs who are in need of supervision in Illinois.
 I offer mandated reporter training for clinical practices and school districts.

-I am currently not accepting new clinical patients at this time.
-I am employed with St. Louis Behavioral Medicine Institute and my physical location is in the Chesterfield, MO office.
-I offer remote or in-person sessions.
-I am dually licensed in IL and MO.
+I am currently practicing at the Center for Mindfulness and CBT and have a wait list for new patients.
+I offer remote or in-person sessions and am dually licensed in IL and MO.
 I am currently accepting rising LCSWs who are in need of supervision in Illinois.
 I offer mandated reporter training for clinical practices and school districts.

 Vicki Ginder